Estate Planning Attorney

-Wills are legally binding documents which are normally written (spoken wills are hardly recognized in any states, even if they were created as a result of an emergency), and they need to be signed by a person of “sound mind,” providing directions for what will happen to their assets after they die, as well as other instructions related to their properties or their passing itself.
-While wills are, perhaps, the simplest estate planning device, they are not infrequently contested, on various grounds.
-Often, to distribute the properties listed in a will, you would have to go through probate court, which could add cost and time to this already laborious process.
+Wills are legally binding documents in all 50 states, provided they comply with the basic legal requirements.
+In Washington, a valid is must be signed by a person of “sound mind,” of their free will and with two disinterested attesting witnesses.
+The will should provide directions for what will happen to their assets after they die, as well as other instructions related to their properties or their passing itself.
+While wills are, perhaps, the simplest estate planning device, they can be contested on various grounds.
+Speak with an attorney about how to reduce the likelihood of a will contest and other issues that can arise during probate.

-Many testators opt for a system of trusts instead of, or in addition to, a traditional will.
-This way, probate intervention can be avoided by directing your wealth into a trust with designated beneficiaries and trustees.
-Trusts are also helpful in situations where minors are involved, as they can be controlled either by court, or an appointed trustee, or both, until the child or children in question come of age.
+A will can also provide for a variety of testamentary trusts – trust that are created under a provision in your will after you die.
+Trusts are helpful in situations where minors are involved, as they can be controlled either by court, or an appointed trustee, or both, until the child or children in question comes of age.
 Many testators choose trusts because of the limitations the testator can impose on future spending for their heirs.
 If your child or spouse has a history of careless spending, you can create guidelines that will only authorize limited withdrawals per year, or only open access to the trust account at a specific age.

 One of the key drives of humanity is making our families and loved ones feel safe, secure and comfortable.
 It is therefore unsurprising that making a comprehensive plan for what happens when you can no longer be there to support them is often extremely stressful and disorienting.
 The experienced legal professionals at North City Law are here to help!

 We Offer the Following Estate Planning, Power of Attorney, Wills and Trusts Services

 - Durable Power of Attorney